-If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. [ ]
+If delivery of the prospectus is expected to be made pursuant to Rule 434,

+please check the following box. $[\]$

 CALCULATION OF REGISTRATION FEE

-Title of Each Class of Securities to be Registered

-Registration Fee
+TITLE OF EACH CLASS OF SECURITIES TO BE REGISTERED REGISTRATION FEE

-Subscription Rights (2) None Convertible Preferred Stock ("Preferred Stock") \$828,200,000(3) \$250,970(5) Convertible Subordinated Notes \$250,000,000(4) None
+Subscription Rights (2) None

+Convertible Preferred Stock ("Preferred Stock") \$828,200,000(3) \$250,970(6)

+Convertible Subordinated Notes ("Notes")

+Common Stock None
-(1) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(0).

-- (2) Such indeterminate number of Rights to purchase Preferred Stock as may be issued to existing stockholders. - (3) Includes Preferred Stock to be issued in the form of dividends on outstanding Preferred Stock in accordance with the terms thereof. - (4) To be issued in exchange for Preferred Stock at the option of the Company. - (5) \$195,076 of which was previously paid.
+(1) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o).
+(2) Such indeterminate number of Rights to purchase Preferred Stock as may be issued to existing stockholders.
+(3) Includes Preferred Stock to be issued in the form of dividends on outstanding Preferred Stock in accordance with the terms thereof.
+(4) To be issued in exchange for Preferred Stock at the option of the Company.
+(5) Represents 192,000,000 shares of Common Stock, which is estimated to be the maximum number of such shares which will be issued upon conversion of the Preferred Stock or the Notes, together with such indeterminate number of additional shares as may be required to be issued pursuant to the anti-dilution provisions of the Preferred Stock or the Notes.
+Pursuant to Rule 457(i) no additional registration fee is payable in connection with the registration of the Common Stock.
+(6) Previously paid.
+THE REGISTRANT HEREBY AMENDS THIS REGISTRATION STATEMENT ON SUCH DATE OR

-The registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended or until the Registration Statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine.
+DATES AS MAY BE NECESSARY TO DELAY ITS EFFECTIVE DATE UNTIL THE SHALL FILE A FURTHER AMENDMENT WHICH SPECIFICALLY STATES THAT REGISTRATION STATEMENT SHALL THEREAFTER BECOME EFFECTIVE IN ACCEPTION 8(A) OF THE SECURITIES ACT OF 1933, AS AMENDED OR UNTIL REGISTRATION STATEMENT SHALL BECOME EFFECTIVE ON SUCH DATE AS ACTING PURSUANT TO SAID SECTION 8(A), MAY DETERMINE.
+THIS CORDANCE WITH L THE

-SUBJECT TO COMPLETION, DATED APRIL 11, 1997 10,000,000 Shares
+SUBJECT TO COMPLETION, DATED MAY 20, 1997 10,000,000 Shares

-LOGO
+LabCorp [LOGO]

-Laboratory Corporation of America Holdings % Series A Convertible Exchangeable Preferred Stock or % Series B Convertible Pay-in-Kind Preferred Stock (mandatorily redeemable , 2012; liquidation preference \$50 per share) Dividends payable , , , and (\$500,000,000 aggregate liquidation preference)
+8 1/2% Series A Convertible Exchangeable Preferred Stock or

+8 1/2% Series B Convertible Pay-in-Kind Preferred Stock

+(mandatorily redeemable June 30, 2012; liquidation preference \$50 per share)

+Dividends payable June 30, September 30, December 31 and March 31 (\$500,000,000 aggregate liquidation preference)

-Laboratory Corporation of America Holdings, a Delaware corporation (the "Company"), is distributing to holders of record ("Recordholders") of its common stock, par value \$0.01 per share (the "Common Stock"), at the close of business on , 1997 (the "Record Date"), transferable rights (the "Rights") to subscribe for and purchase, at the election of the holders of the Rights (the "Rights Holders"), up to an aggregate of 10,000,000 shares (the "Underlying Shares") of either % Series A Convertible Exchangeable Preferred Stock, par value \$0.10 per share, of the Company (the "Series A Exchangeable Preferred Stock") or % Series B Convertible Pay-in-Kind Preferred Stock, par value \$0.10 per share, of the Company (the "Series B PIK Preferred Stock", and, together with the Series A Exchangeable Preferred Stock, the "Preferred Stock"), for a cash price of \$50 (the "Subscription Price") per share.
+Laboratory Corporation of America Holdings, a Delaware corporation (the "Company"), is distributing to holders of record ("Recordholders") of its common stock, par value \$0.01 per share (the "Common Stock"), at the close of business on May 29, 1997 (the "Record Date"), transferable rights (the "Rights") to subscribe for and purchase, at the election of the holders of the Rights (the "Rights Holders"), up to an aggregate of 10,000,000 shares (the "Underlying Shares") of either 8 1/2% Series A Convertible Exchangeable Preferred Stock, par value \$0.10 per share, of the Company (the "Series A Exchangeable Preferred Stock") or 8 1/2% Series B Convertible Pay-in-Kind Preferred Stock, par value \$0.10 per share, of the Company (the "Series B PIK Preferred Stock" and, together with the Series A Exchangeable Preferred Stock, the "Preferred Stock"), for a cash price of \$50 (the "Subscription Price") per share.
 Payment of the Subscription Price will be held in a segregated account to be maintained by the Subscription and Information Agent (as defined herein) and will be applied to the purchase of Preferred Stock.
 Rights Holders will be able to exercise their Rights until 5:00 p.m.
-New York time on , 1997 unless such time is extended by the Company as described herein (the "Expiration Date").